-Below are my some of my key take-aways:
+Below are some key take-aways:

 * Dialectical Behavior Therapy (DBT) is a treatment that was developed by Marsha Linehan in order to help people with high suicide risk and multiple suicide attempts and/or self-harming behaviors.